So You Want to Be an OAVT Director?

 - Communicate and work effectively with the Registrar and Executive Director

 - Communicate with key stakeholders to raise awareness and recognition for our Association and its members

 OAVT Board members also receive significant benefits including but not limited to:

 - Opportunities to grow as an individual and develop skills that will benefit you both in your present and any future career paths

 - Ability to positively impact the OAVT, its members, and adherents

 - Honourary attendance at the OAVT Conference paid for by the Association

 - Honorary OAVT yearly membership dues

-- Reimbursement of travel expense for attending scheduled meetings as determined by operational policy of the Association
+- Reimbursement of travel expenses for attending scheduled meetings as determined by the operational policy of the Association

-- Continuing education recognition available as a volunteer while serving in a Director role and/or participation in committees (Please see continuing education policy)
+- Continuing education recognition is available as a volunteer while serving in a Director role and/or participating in committees